 Most encoder manufacturers advise of a warm up period for their product before altitude data is supplied.
 The period can typically be up to 10 minutes.
-For the Microair EC2002, the warm up time is only 10 seconds!
+For the Microair EC2002, the warm up time is only 10 seconds and the internal altimeter has no warm up period.